 The P cycle in grassland and forest ecosystems of different biodiversity and land-use intensity

-- the phosphorus fractions in the soil
+- Phosphorus fractions in soil

-- the phosphorus cycle in the soil
+- Phosphorus cycling in soil

-- the phosphorus stocks in plants
+- Phosphorus storage in plants

 Furthermore, we will assess the influence of land-use practices on phosphorus in soil by using novel isotope techniques, i.e. the determination of ?18O in phosphates.

 With these goals we plan to test the following hypotheses

 - Increasing land-use intensity probably associated with higher nutrient availability in soil

 - results in a less strong relationship between biodiversity and P availability (organic and inorganic) in soil and